davervw/c-simple-emu6502-cbm/README.md

 * LOAD/SAVE/VERIFY/LOAD"$" commands are intercepted by emulator.
 There are some bugs in C128 for LOAD, so user beware.
 There is no DOS for status, rename, delete, etc.  SAVE always ovewrites without warning in this emulator.
 * GO 128 command added for switching to Commodore 128 mode (how? intercepted by the emulator).
 Also GO 64, GO 20 working in these supported Commodore platforms.
 * Keyboard is I2C attached M5Stack CardKB, or a serial attached helper that sends scan codes.
 It can also be a web page -- see [browser-keyscan-helper](https://github.com/davervw/c-simple-emu6502-cbm/tree/m5/browser-keyscan-helper) with USB serial attachment, or a physical device attached to M5 Core Port.A -- see project [c128_keyscan](https://github.com/davervw/c128_keyscan/tree/ninetyone_tx2_itsy_bitsy).
 I use both standard USB or Bluetooth keyboards, and my original C128D external keyboard.
 * Or keyboard is custom BLE server for serial or M5 CardKB (I2C) keyboard attached to M5Stack M5-Stick-C or similar (see [src/BLE_commodore_keyboard_server project](https://github.com/davervw/c-simple-emu6502-cbm/tree/unified/src/BLE_commodore_keyboard_server))
+* Different hardware has different capabilities.
+For example Teensy supports USB serial browser-keyscan-helper only (and soon again USB attached keyboard).
+Teensy doesn't support BLE because it doesn't have a hardware radio (unless add an ESP32 circuit).
+Attaching CardKB to platforms other than M5Stack may require additional work including interfacing circuit to adjust I2C to 3V3.

 See more description at blog entries: